pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/eks.md

 When you create an Amazon EKS cluster, the IAM entity user or role (for example, for federated users) that creates the cluster is automatically granted `system:masters` permissions in the cluster's RBAC configuration.
 To grant additional AWS users or roles the ability to interact with your cluster, you must edit the `aws-auth` ConfigMap within Kubernetes.

 The [`roleMappings` property](/registry/packages/eks/api-docs/cluster/#rolemappings_nodejs)
 for your EKS cluster lets you configure custom IAM roles.
 For example, you can create different IAM roles for cluster admins, automation accounts (for CI/CD), and production roles.
-The IAM roles can then be supplied to `roleMappings`, which has the effect of automatically placing them in the `aws-auth` ConfigMap for your cluster.
+The IAM roles can then be supplied to `roleMappings`, which automatically places them in the `aws-auth` ConfigMap for your cluster.
 Because Pulumi lets you configure Kubernetes objects, you can define the RBAC cluster role bindings for your cluster in code.

 For a complete example, see [Simplifying Kubernetes RBAC in Amazon EKS](/blog/simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages/).